MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state.md

 ---
 title: Manage state data | Microsoft Docs
-description: Learn how to save and retrieve state data with the Bot Builder SDK for .NET.
+description: Learn how to save and retrieve state data with the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani